 PROVIDES BETTER CLARITY

 With only one hearing aid an individual may have things louder on one side but it does not always bring back the clarity and understanding of speech that they were expecting.
 In an article titled “Bilateral or unilateral amplification: Is there a difference?
 A brief tutorial” one of the aspects they addressed was speech intelligibility in both fitted scenarios.
 The article states that past research has shown that there is a 5 percent increase in speech perception when using bilateral amplification versus unilateral.
 They reviewed research that obtained subjective measures when looking at things they could not measure, like in terms of sound quality.
 They found there was no comparison between the two scenarios, proving that bilateral amplification provided brightness, clarity, fullness, loudness, nearness, fullness, spaciousness where unilateral amplification could not.

-Tinnitus is the official term for what most people call “ringing in the ears” and this ringing in our ears can often be an effect from the trauma we encountered that caused our hearing loss.
-The loud noise exposure either brief or long term not only wears out the fine inner ear hair cells which causes hearing loss, but can also cause a ringing sensation in our ears due to a lack of stimulation to the nerves that used to carry the sound information up to the brain.
+Tinnitus is the official term for what most people call “ringing in the ears” and this ringing in our ears can often be an effect of the trauma we encountered that caused our hearing loss.
+The loud noise exposure either brief or long term not only wears out the fine inner ear hair cells which cause hearing loss but can also cause a ringing sensation in our ears due to a lack of stimulation to the nerves that are used to carry the sound information up to the brain.